ttnclimited/ttnc-api-ruby/README.md

 #TTNC's Ruby API Client

 A simple Ruby library that handles connection, authentication, requests and parsing of responses to and from TTNC's API.
-For more information on TTNC's API visit [TTNC's API Pages](http://www.ttnc.co.uk/myttnc/ttnc-api/) or [TTNC's Developer Centre](http://developer.ttnc.co.uk)
+For more information on TTNC's API visit [TTNC's main API page](http://www.ttnc.co.uk/other-services/ttnc-api)

-A list of function requests available via the API can be found [here](http://developer.ttnc.co.uk/functions/)
+A list of function requests available via the API can be found [here](http://www.ttnc.co.uk/help/api-functions)

 ## Requirements